 - Indiana Jones is, naturally, the Trope Maker.
-He performs the trick in Raiders of the Lost Ark (unfortunately the bag proves too heavy after a Hope Spot: the trap goes off, leading directly to the Indy Escape), and as mentioned above, every other example of this trope seems to be presented and/or interpreted as a reference to it.
+When he performs the trick in Raiders of the Lost Ark, though, the bag unfortunately proves too heavy after a Hope Spot: the trap goes off, leading directly to the Indy Escape.
+As mentioned above, more or less every other example of this trope seems to be presented, and/or interpreted as a reference to this film.

 - In the Indiana Jones parody at the beginning of UHF, George does this, carefully and dramatically weighing the sand bag in his hands before... sighing and just taking the statue (an Oscar).
 Somehow the trap is still triggered.

-- A variation occurs in Entrapment, in which Catherine Zeta-Jones' character secures a pressure plate with chewed bubble gum before removing the jewelled mask from it.
+- A variation occurs in Entrapment, in which Classy Cat-Burglar Gin secures a pressure plate with chewed bubble gum before removing the jeweled mask from it.

 - Highlander did this in 'The Cross of St. Antoine'.
 Amanda was trying to help Duncan steal back a cross statue another immortal had wrongly taken.
 She has to use this technique to prevent the alarm going off when she removes the cross from its display.

 - An episode of Mythbusters tested the Entrapment example of holding the pressure plate down using chewed bubble gum.
 That didn't work, but trying it with duct tape did.